OutSystems/docs-product/src/deploying-apps/deploy-an-application-with-dependencies.md

 ---
 summary: Learn to deploy applications with dependencies in OutSystems 11 (O11), ensuring error-free functionality in target environments.
-tags: support-Application_Lifecycle-featured
 locale: en-us
+helpids: 4
 guid: 3bd09323-cb2b-454a-90b7-341f7c47936e
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/rEgQrcpdEWiKIORddoVydX/Managing%20the%20Applications%20Lifecycle?node-id=257:44
 ---

-# Deploy an Application with Dependencies
+# Deploy an application with dependencies

 An application that is [deployed to another environment](<deploy-an-application.md>) may experience runtime errors if it depends on the functionality of other applications that are not deployed together with it.